Could a painting style capture the aesthetic of an entire era? Could it give form to the bouncy, cool optimism of post-bebop jazz music? Karl...

 When Keith Haring moved from Pennsylvania to New York City to be an art student, he was inspired by the graffiti art that he saw covering subway cars and walls.
 Graffiti art was exploding throughout the city.
 From 1980 to 1985, Haring would create over 5,000 pieces of public art in the subways.
 While he would not become a graffiti artist, this art form greatly influenced his style and vehicle for creating art.
 Discover Keith Haring’s graffiti!

 While riding the subway system, Keith Haring noticed large black panels of matte paper that were waiting for new advertisements.
-He immediately went to a store and bought chalk.
+So, he went to a store and bought chalk.
 The chalk was perfect for drawing quickly on paper.
 He would ride around and get off at stops where he saw the black paper.
 In the time that it took for the next subway car to arrive, he would draw quick, simplified images while being watched by an audience and hoping not to be arrested.

 This became a type of performance art for Haring.
 People would watch, comment, and interact with him while he worked.
 He said that people always wanted to know what his art meant.
 Haring used this time to perfect images such as spaceships, “radiant babies”, and barking dogs that would reoccur throughout his artistic career.
 Keith Haring’s graffiti art was only the beginning.